 As with so many Brigstow Institute projects, an interdisciplinary team was assembled to help create these resources.
 Their previous research had identified a range of difficulties and uncertainties faced by fathers.
 This included the challenge of developing intimate relationships, managing and maintaining mental health, and the moral complexity of negotiating competing obligations to their partner, their child(ren), and their workplace.

-- Dr. Jonathan Ives (Centre for Ethics Medicine, School of Social and Community Medicine, University of Bristol) is a Philosopher working in Bioethics.
+- Dr. Jonathan Ives (Bristol Medical School) is a Philosopher working in Bioethics.
 He has published widely on the development of interdisciplinary Empirical Bioethics methodologies, and philosophical/normative accounts of fatherhood (which he studies using qualitative and philosophical methodologies).
 He has experience co-producing research with service users (recovery from Puerperal Psychosis) and is a member of a European Network of Fatherhood Researchers.

-- Professor Esther Dermott (School of Sociology, Politics and International Studies, University of Bristol) is a Sociologist of families with an extensive track record of work on fathers and parenting.
+- Professor Esther Dermott (Policy Studies) is a Sociologist of families with an extensive track record of work on fathers and parenting.
 Her work has focused on developing conceptual tools for understanding contemporary families; assessing questions of ‘good’ in relation to men’s parenting; and qualitative/quantitative studies of parenting/fathering practices.
 She is a co-founder of a European Network of Fatherhood Researchers.

-- Dr. Iryna Culpin is a Psychologist and Epidemiologist with particular interest in the role fathers play in child development and aetiology of maternal perinatal depression.
+- Dr. Iryna Culpin (Bristol Medical School) has particular interest in the role fathers play in child development and aetiology of maternal perinatal depression.
 She has published widely on family risk factors that shape child development, including father absence, parental conflict, maternal depression and negative parenting.

-- Dr. Julie MacLeavy (School of Geographical Sciences, University of Bristol) is a Human Geographer with longstanding research interests in the spatial and gender politics of wage work and care work.
-She has published widely on the contemporary political-economic context in which men and women now juggle work, home and family, focusing on the impact of neoliberal policy reforms on contemporary work-care orientations in the UK.
+- Dr. Julie MacLeavy (Geographical Sciences) has longstanding research interests in the spatial and gender politics of wage work and care work.
+Julie has published widely on the contemporary political-economic context in which men and women now juggle work, home and family, focusing on the impact of neoliberal policy reforms on contemporary work-care orientations in the UK.

 - Bluebell (Bristol): A local charity that supports families through depression related to pregnancy and birth and hosts ‘Dads’ Zone’, a group offering support to fathers, including those whose partners are affected by perinatal depression (via Culpin).

-- Fatherhood Institute (FI): The resource was made available to the FI to review, use and disseminate.
+- Fatherhood Institute: The resource was made available to the Fatherhood Institute to review, use and disseminate.

 As Dr. Culpin’s interest in researching fatherhood progressed, she was able to secure major funding from a Wellcome Trust Fellowship.
 Her research involved monitoring fathers’ interactions with their newborns via wearable cameras.

 The team ended up learning as much about the act of co-production as their original intended subject, and published ‘Tangible co-production?
-Engaging and creating with fathers’ in AREA, the journla of the Royal Geographical Society.
-You can read it here: https://rgs-ibg.onlinelibrary.wiley.com/doi/10.1111/area.12691
+Engaging and creating with fathers’ in AREA, the journal of the Royal Geographical Society.